namespace-ee/react-calendar-timeline/README.md

 Render prop function used to render a customized item.
 The function provides multiple paramerters that can be used to render each item.

-Paramters provided to the function has two types: context params which have the state of the item and timeline and prop getters functions
+Paramters provided to the function has two types: context params which have the state of the item and timeline, and prop getters functions

 #### Render props params